 When Should My Baby Start Going to the Dentist?

 When your baby is first born, you frequently take them to the doctor for check-ups and exams to make sure they’re continuing to stay healthy.
-But one doctor you may forget to visit is the dentist, or our Hudsonville pediatric dentist to be specific.
+But one doctor you may forget to visit is the dentist, or our Hudsonville family dentist to be specific.
 After all, babies aren’t born with any teeth, so why schedule an appointment?
 The truth is that oral healthcare starts early, even before your baby’s first tooth.
-Here’s a recommended timeline for your child’s dental health journey.

 Caring for Your Baby’s Gums

-Before you take your baby to see our pediatric dentist, you can start taking care of their gums at home.
+Before you take your baby to see our dentist, you can start taking care of their gums at home.

 Don’t bother going out and buying a toothbrush just yet — right now, there’s still nothing to brush.
-Instead, grab a soft, wet washcloth and gently wipe your baby’s gums twice a day.
-This will prevent bacteria from damaging your baby’s gums and, eventually, their teeth.
-Additionally, this will get your baby used to a twice-a-day oral hygiene routine.
+Instead, grab a soft, wet washcloth and gently wipe your oral hygiene routine.

 You can take your baby to our dentist for their first exam after their first tooth erupts or their first birthday, whichever is sooner.

 An infant oral health exam isn’t like a regular visit to the dentist.
-Instead of having your child sit in a dental chair, our pediatric dentist will conduct what’s called a “knee-to-knee” exam.
+Instead of having your child sit in a dental chair, our dentist will conduct what’s called a “knee-to-knee” exam.
 You’ll sit facing our dentist with your knees touching, and your baby will be facing you on your lap with their legs wrapped around your waist.
 This way, your baby can lay their head on our dentist’s lap and get their exam while still being held and cared for by you.

-Our pediatric dental team will do everything we can to make your baby’s first oral health exam as comfortable as possible.
+Our dental team will do everything we can to make your baby’s first oral health exam as comfortable as possible.
 As your child’s parent or guardian, you’ll play a critical role in ensuring your child has a safe and positive first experience at the dentist.
 Your child can then see our dentist for a teeth cleaning every six months, which is also recommended for everyone else.

 When to Start Brushing Teeth

-Your baby will likely not have mastered spitting on command by the time their first tooth comes in.
+as soon as they come in.
+Using a wet toothbrush with a soft brush head, gently brush all sides of your baby’s teeth.
+You can use fluoride toothpaste if you wish, but only in the amount equivalent to a grain of rice.Your baby will likely not have mastered spitting on command by the time their first tooth comes in.
 Because of this, you can help your baby by positioning their body in a way that allows any spit from brushing to dribble out of their mouth.
 As soon as they can spit on their own, encourage them to do so in the sink.

 Around age 3, you can start using a pea-sized amount of fluoride toothpaste.
 Let your child start brushing their own teeth (still under your supervision) as soon as they are old enough to hold the brush.
 Most children can brush their teeth completely on their own around the time they start kindergarten or first grade.